markdom/specification/1.0/markdom.md

 A `Dispatcher` object must have a method with signature `Object handle(Handler handler)`.

 This method must dispatch [*Markdom events*] that describe the [*Markdom document*] to `handler` in the correct order.

 This method must return the [result](#api-handler-handler-getresult) of `handler`.

-Calling this method multiple times on a `Dispatcher` object that is not [repeatable](#api-handler-isrepeatable) has an undefined behavior, unless explicitly stated otherwise.
+Calling this method multiple times on a `Dispatcher` object that is not [reussable](#api-handler-isreusable) has an undefined behavior, unless explicitly stated otherwise.

 This method must fail if `handler` is not present.

 This method must fail if the `Dispatcher` object is not [reussable](#api-handler-dispatcher-isreusable) and has already been used.